 All or Nothing, Fernando, Andy Murray – The best Prime Video sport documentaries

-Prime Video has an incredible collection of behind-the-scenes sports documentaries, taking you closer than ever before to the world’s sporting elite.
+Prime Video has an incredible collection of sports documentaries, taking you closer than ever before to the world’s sporting elite.

 Alongside live Premier League action and US Open tennis, Prime Video also has a fantastic collection of documentaries and films, taking sport fans closer than ever before to the teams and players they love, admire and watch in awe.

 Bringing us direct into the action, examining the physical science and psychological pressures involved in elite sport, these films and docu-series are a must-watch.

 Check out our list of the must-watch sports documentaries on Prime Video...

 Sir Alex Ferguson: Never Give In

 Recovering from a life-threatening brain haemorrhage and acutely aware that his memory might desert him, the greatest football manager of all time begins to recount the most important stories of his life, both in and out of football, to his son Jason in Never Give In.

 Stories of growing-up and family, alongside sporting triumph and failure, the film includes deeply moving insights from his wife and sons, as well as former players.